 We had a late breakfast stop at a roadside cafeteria and I had a bacon and egg bread roll and an americano.

 Bacon for the first time since I arrived in Europe.
 It was delicious.
 How could it not be after such a long time without it?

 Getting into central Burgos was a long slug on hard surfaces and along busy roads.
 Not pretty at all.
 Noisy too.

-First the Camino circled Burgos Airport.
-Then through a rundown industrial area with many business for lease or for sale.
+First, the Camino circled Burgos Airport.
+Then through a rundown industrial area with many businesses for lease or for sale.
 To finish off with endless rows of crappy apartment blocks which definitely seen better days.

 That was several hours of uninspiring walking.
 It got so bad that several of us pilgrims contemplated bypassing Burgos altogether.
 Others jumped onto buses.
 I persisted.

 The most interesting we saw was this almost Art Deco restaurant.
 It wouldn’t look out of place in many South East Asian countries.

 Finally, arrival in the old town of Burgos.
 Which looked a lot better than its outskirts.

 We checked into a central hotel called Hotel Norte y Londres as Margha negotiated a good deal for us all.

 One 3 beds room and one 2 beds room at a little over 21€ per person.
 A proper bed each, with bed linen and towels and space.
 A private bathroom.
 Sheer luxury.